fboulnois/stable-diffusion-docker/README.md

 Other options:

-* `--attention-slicing`: use less memory at the expense of inference speed
+* `--attention-slicing`: use less memory at the expense of inference speed (default is no attention slicing)
 * `--half`: use float16 tensors instead of float32 (default float32)
-* `--skip`: skip safety checker
+* `--skip`: skip safety checker (default is the safety checker is on)
-* `--token [TOKEN]`: specify a Huggingface user access token at the command line instead of reading it from a file
+* `--token [TOKEN]`: specify a Huggingface user access token at the command line instead of reading it from a file (default is a file)

 ### Examples